Kilkenny: Industry

-The city has a history of brewing and was home to St. Francis Abbey Brewery which was founded in the early 18th century by Messrs Cole and Smithwick.
+The city has a history of brewing and was home to St. Francis Abbey Brewery (later Smithwick's), which was founded in the early 18th century by Messrs Cole and Smithwick.
 The Guinness Ireland Group owned this brewery since the 1960s.
 At the beginning of the 21st century, Guinness merged with Grand Metropolitan plc to form Diageo, the world's largest alcoholic beverage business, and the brewery became part of Diageo Global Supply.
-In its final years, Smithwick's Ale formed only a small percentage of production there.
+In its final years, Smithwick's ale formed only a small percentage of production there.
 Another product was Kilkenny ale, a close relation of Smithwick's ale.
 Some 80% of the beer produced at the brewery was Budweiser, a brand not owned by Diageo, but produced under licence.
 Diageo announced in May 2008 the closure of St. Francis Abbey Brewery, which took place on 31 December 2013.
 Production was then moved to St. James's Gate Brewery, Dublin.